Pet-friendly emergency shelters? In case of evacuation where can you go with your buddies?

 The Center for Disease Control and Prevention reports that before a disaster strikes, you should better find out what type of shelters and assistance are available in your area to accommodate pets.
 This information can help you include pets in your disaster plan to keep them safe during an emergency.
 Don’t wait until it’s too late.
 Start today by including your pet in your family’s preparedness plans to protect the health of yourself, your family, and your pet.

-For a double centainty, ask for some out-of town relative or friend who would agree to host your family, including your pets.
+For a double certainty, ask for some out-of-town relative or friend who would agree to host your family, including your pets.
 Locate also boarding facilities or animal hospitals near your evacuation shelter and in the case you are unable to return home right away.

 After the devastation of Hurricane Katrina, local Emergency Management teams are now required by Federal Law to have readiness plans and resources available to help citizens and their pets in the event of a disaster.
 AKC Pet Disaster Relief helps local Emergency Management provide animal care services immediately following a disaster.
 AKC Pet Disaster Relief trailers are stocked with essential, nonperishable necessities for sheltering pets.
 The supplies can be used to create a safe, temporary home-base for displaced animals and can be used to create one of two types of animal shelters.
 Co-location Shelters: A shelter that houses both humans and their animal companions.
 The people housed at the shelter are responsible for their animalâ€™s general care.
 Lost and Found Pet Shelters: Displaced animals are housed in what often becomes a pop-up reunion center as people and animals are reunited.
 Approved volunteers and shelter staff provide animal care.